JarrodCTaylor/JarrodCTaylor.github.io/_posts/2014-05-10-Drag-And-Drop-Ember-Components.markdown

 ---

 # Introduction
-Features like drag and drop are one of the many user interfaces that have come to be expected in modern web applications.
-HTML5 defines an event-based mechanism and JavaScript API that allows us to make just about any element on a page be draggable.
+Drag and drop is one of the many user interface elements that has come to be expected in modern web applications.
+HTML5 defines an event-based mechanism and JavaScript API which allows us to make just about any element on a page draggable.
 Combine that with the power of Ember and we can easily create reusable draggable components for our web applications.

 # The Example
-For our example we will assume that we are creating some kind of file browser and we would like to be able to drag files from a folder to the trash.
+For our example we will assume that we are creating a file browser and we would like to be able to drag files from a folder to the trash.

 ## The Route
 To begin we will create our index route.
 We will have a model that consists of